wrc042/SimpleFLIP/README.md

 # Simple FLIP

-This repo gives simple implementation for 2D FLIP fluid simulation.
+This repo gives a simple implementation for 2D FLIP fluid simulation.

 ## Configuration